hsed/itcs-binaries/README.md

 # itcs-binaries
-This repo is only for hosting the Intelligent Traffic Control System (ITCS) binaries.
+This repo hosts compiled binaries for Intelligent Traffic Control System (ITCS) simulation.
+Please click on [releases](https://github.com/hsed/itcs-binaries/releases) to view all download options.

 ## About